 Okay, I may have lied.
 This project is one of the easiest on the list!
 You can elect to make your own candles, or you can purchase a store bought variety instead.
 If you choose to DIY your own, I recommend using this tutorial.
 Once your candle wax has hardened, or you’ve bought the candles that you’d like to use it’s time to move on to the fun part!
 Pick up this set of Halloween stickers, and go to town decorating your glass candle holders.

 Greet your guests with a seasonal message the moment they walk through the door!
 A bright Halloween banner is the perfect decoration in any household.
-I used a 2-inch wide black ribbon for the string of my banner.
+I used a 2-inch wide black ribbon for the string of my banner because it was easy to work with.
 It lays really well, and I like the sheen!
 After you’ve cut the ribbon to the length of your choosing, use mini clothespins (painted black, of course) to hang your letters.
 I use my Cricut to design the lettering for all my banners and I think that they always turn out great!

 Fall Frame Craft